-The FCRF continually brings members the highest quality data in order to add more talking points to the fancy color diamond sales process.
-As part of these efforts, we have asked a preeminent diamond expert to shed light on one of the most desirable items in the fancy color world: The exceptional Vivid Yellow diamonds that are mined next to a small village by the name of Zimmi in Sierra Leone.
+The FCRF continually brings members the highest quality data to add more talking points to the fancy color diamond sales process.
+As part of these efforts, we have asked a preeminent diamond expert to shed light on one of the most desirable items in the fancy color world: the exceptional Vivid Yellow diamonds that are mined near the small village of Zimmi in Sierra Leone.
 This article explains why these stones have unique saturation that fetches extremely high prices.

 Daniel Howell Ph.D.

 Chief Scientist and Co-Founder,

 Diamond Durability Laboratory

 Nitrogen is almost ubiquitous in diamonds, so much so that its rare absence is highly sought after in gem diamonds.
 Some estimates suggest that over 98% of diamonds contain detectable amounts of nitrogen.
 As a result, diamonds are classified based on the characteristics of the nitrogen they contain.
 The valuable colorless Type II diamonds have a nitrogen content of less than 10 parts per million, meaning that for every 1 million carbon atoms that make up the diamond, there are fewer than 10 nitrogen atoms present.
 Type I diamonds have been reported to contain up to 5000 parts per million (0.5%; average values ~200-300 ppm).